China new penalties for aiding overseas bets from March 1

 The latest approved amendment in China’s criminal law also increases penalties for setting up a casino on mainland territory.
 Under the new amendment, in scenarios where the setting up of a mainland casino has “grave consequences”, there is a prison penalty of “more than five years, and up to 10 years, along with a fine”.
 For other cases, such penalties range from up to five years in prison, plus a fine; to a “controlled release along with a fine”.

-Prior to the final approval of the criminal law amendment, China’s Supreme People’s Court; the Supreme People’s Procuratorate; and the Ministry of Public Security, had in October jointly published a document said to serve as guidance what constitutes “cross-border gambling” crimes, and how to assess corresponding legal penalties.
+Prior to the final approval of the criminal law amendment, China’s Supreme People’s Court; the Supreme People’s Procuratorate; and the Ministry of Public Security, had in October jointly published a document said to serve as guidance on what constitutes “cross-border gambling” crimes, and how to assess corresponding legal penalties.

 Dec 04, 2020